alok-ahirrao/Number-Plate-Detection-System/README.md

 - React
 - Vite

-## Running the Project

-After setting up the backend and frontend:
-- The backend will be accessible at: `http://localhost:8000`
-- The frontend development server typically runs at: `http://localhost:5173`

-Ensure the backend server is running to provide the necessary API endpoints to the frontend.

-## Contributing

-Feel free to contribute by creating feature branches and submitting pull requests for review.
 ---

-## **License**
+## 🤝 Contribution

-Copyright (c) 2025, Alok Ahirrao

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-You may use and modify this project for personal or educational purposes, but commercial use is prohibited without explicit permission.

-For more details, see the LICENSE file or contact alokahirrao.ai@gmail.com .
+Feel free to improve this project by submitting pull requests.
+Your contributions are welcome!

 ---

-**Happy Developing! 🚀**
+## 📜 License

+Copyright © 2025, Alok Ahirrao

+Licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License**.
+You may use or modify this project for personal or educational purposes only.
+Commercial usage requires explicit permission.

+For inquiries, please contact [alokahirrao.ai@gmail.com](mailto:alokahirrao.ai@gmail.com).

+---

+🌟 **Happy Coding!** 🌟